GameWithPixels/DiceFirmware/README.md

 app to push a firmware update to a Pixel.
 Once the app is started, scroll down and tap on "Device Firmware Upgrade (DFU)" and then "Connect".

+*Note*: the Bootloader DFU inactivity timeout is set to 1 second, which currently prevents the Android app to connect to the die for pushing an update.
+This is caused by delays introduced in the Android app code to support old phones.
+This [issue](https://github.com/NordicSemiconductor/Android-DFU-Library/issues/329) will be eventually fixed, please use an iOS device to do a DFU via Bluetooth until then.

 ![Connect screen listing nearby Bluetooth devices](images/connect_screen.jpg)

 This page shows the scanned Bluetooth Low Energy devices.
 The name of any nearby Pixel should appear.